sahandhnj/oyster-ml-deployment/README.md

 ### Oyster UI
 Oyster has a web user interface running as a service which can be enabled.
 You can see an overview of your models, versions and resources.
-Also different metrics for each stage (train, test, api, batch).
+Also different metrics for each stage (train, test, API, batch).

 ```
 $ oyster service run --background